-How Much Liberty Should You Take with Musical Interpretation?
+How Much Liberty Should We Take with Musical Interpretation?

 When you play a piece of music, how much should you let your own personality come through?
 Or should you play only what’s on the sheet music?
 Is one answer always right?

 You’ll find people in the “music world” are often quite polarized on this subject.
 Some academics consider any little swell or fade that’s not in the score (jargon alert: “score” = sheet music) to be an absolute abomination.

 On the other end of the spectrum, you may encounter players who learn the notes of a piece, then proceed to play it however they “feel” it at the time.
 They may disregard the musical period, style, or intent of the composer.
 (While this may be interesting, is it still the same piece?)

 You’ll also find players who unwittingly tint everything they play with the their primary “sound”.
 For example, I’ve heard a fine Brazilian guitarist manage to unintentionally make anything he played (such as Bach) sound Brazilian.